 Correctional Health Care Conference to Address Patient Care Amidst Growing Health Care Costs

 The Infectious Diseases Society of America (IDSA) represents physicians, scientists and other health care professionals who specialize in infectious diseases.
 IDSA’s purpose is to improve the health of individuals, communities, and society by promoting excellence in patient care, education, research, public health, and prevention relating to infectious diseases.

-Stronger Communication Needed to Address Drug Shortages (PDF)
+Broad U.S. Response Needed to Address Pertussis (PDF)

 1 of 8